gianmarcog/NowPage/README.md

 # NowPage
-This NowPage got created with the repository from NickCulbertson https://github.com/NickCulbertson/Now-Page-Template
+This NowPage got created with the template from NickCulbertson https://github.com/NickCulbertson/Now-Page-Template